 A hot and nourishing bowl of pho isn’t ideal pre-gig food if you’re intending to jump around, but the great thing about Sông Quê is that they do tonnes of other good stuff as well.
 You can roll into here with as many or as few people as you like, then order some summer rolls, crispy squid, and some pork bun noodles.
 And some beers.

 You’ve had a few drinks.
 Well you’ve had more than a few drinks.
-You’ve had so many drinks that you’re listening to the support act on Spotify from your phone, and you’re trying to convince everyone ‘they’re gonna be big’.
+You’ve had so many drinks you’re listening to the warm up band on Spotify from your phone and you’re trying to convince everyone ‘they’re gonna be big’.
 Good thing Sodo Pizza are at the George and Vulture.
-Get one of these down you - we’re partial to the squash and feta one - and get your head together before you start DM-ing the warm-up about their burgeoning talent.
+Get one of these down you - we’re partial to the squash and feta one - and get your head together before you start DMing the warm up about their burgeoning talent.

-Butchies is the perfect grab and go chicken sandwich spot for you to fill up on something tasty and delicious before completely ignoring anything good for your body for the next few hours.
-They do an ‘OG Meal’ which gets you an original sandwich, fries, and a drink for under a tenner.
-Alternatively you can be like us and grab a seat, get some wings, cheese fries, and a pitcher of beer as well.
+Butchies is the perfect grab and go chicken ‘sandwich’ spot for you to fill up on something tasty and delicious before completely ignoring anything good for your body for the next few hours.
+They do an ‘OG Meal’ which gets your an original sandwich, fries and a drink for under a tenner.
+Alternatively you can be like us and grab a seat, get some wings, cheese fries and a pitcher of beer as well.